casey-c/spiretool-infomod/README.md

 If you find a bug / crash or other issue with InfoMod, please start an issue [here on Github](https://github.com/casey-c/spiretool-infomod/issues) with as many details as you can provide, as well as any helpful information that might help me reproduce the problem on my end.

-If you find any typos or errors within the Monster Compendium (wrong AI / damage etc.) please let me know after you confirm the mistake against the [reference spreadsheet](https://docs.google.com/spreadsheets/d/1ZsxNXebbELpcCi8N7FVOTNGdX_K9-BRC_LMgx4TORo4/edit#gid=1146624812)!
+If you find any typos or errors within the Monster Compendium (wrong AI / damage etc.), please let me know after you confirm the mistake against the [reference spreadsheet](https://docs.google.com/spreadsheets/d/1ZsxNXebbELpcCi8N7FVOTNGdX_K9-BRC_LMgx4TORo4/edit#gid=1146624812).
 I had to transcode a lot of these details manually, so it is more than possible that I made mistakes!
 Please note that currently the Monster Compendium is only built for A20 movesets (as it was a ton of work just to get that working!), but if you would like to help build it for lower ascensions, please leave me a message [here on the issues page](https://github.com/casey-c/spiretool-infomod/issues).

 ## Future Suggestions